hachanghyun/awsSaaSummary/support.md

 ## 1. Summary

 ### Aws SAA Summary View
 You can find a summary at AWS SAA.
-If you click the service button in the index, you can check the contents of the service from AI.
+If you click the service button in the index, You can check the contents of the service from AI.

 ### Search function
-If you search for AWS SAA service, you can check the information with AI.
+If you search for AWS SAA service, You can check the information with AI.

 ### Test
 You can ask AI questions about service content and receive answers.